PhilHarps/Market_Place_App/README.md

 - Ruby-on-Rails for development
 - Heroku for deployment
 - Rails Gems (see below) for extending functionalities beyond MVC
+- Trello for user stories and work flow.
+- Lucid Chart for site map and ERD

 > Detail any third party services that your App will use.
 - Cloudinary: To manage Image upload